greydongilmore/website-hugo/content/publication/Adamson et al 2019 - Medication status and dual-tasking on turning strategies in Parkinson disease.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In *Journal of the neurological sciences*." publication_short = ""
+publication = "In *Journal of the neurological sciences*" publication_short = ""

 # Abstract and optional shortened version.